 Feb.
-14, 2020 - Constitutional law scholars weighed the significance of President Donald J. Trump's impeachment and its implications for the future of the presidency during a discussion with students on Wednesday at the University of Houston Law Center.
+14, 2020 - Constitutional law scholars analyzed the significance of President Donald J. Trump's impeachment and its implications for the future of the presidency during a discussion with students on Wednesday at the University of Houston Law Center.

 Renee Knake, Professor of Law and the Joanne and Larry Doherty Chair in Legal Ethics, served as the moderator and provided introductory comments.
 She provided a historical perspective of presidential impeachments, noting that there have been four efforts, three resulting in an impeachment by the House of Representatives, all acquitted by the Senate.
 However, the proceeding can be used beyond the presidency, and the House of Representatives has initiated impeach proceedings 62 times since 1789 for other officials.